Google Meet vs Zoom In 2023: Which One Should You Use?

 Google Meet quietly launched in 2017, offering users a convenient way to hold video conferences while integrating seamlessly into other Google products.
 It wasn’t as popular as Zoom during the pandemic, but it still had over 100 million daily users in April 2020.

-Today, both apps are some of the best and most popular remote work and communication tools.
+Both apps are some of the best and most popular remote work and communication tools today.
 But what exactly is the difference between Zoom and Google Meet?

-In this article, we look at Google Meet vs Zoom and take a deep dive into both to see their similarities and differences.
+In this article, we are going to compare Google Meet and Zoom, and take a deep dive into both to see their similarities and differences.
 Is Google Meet like Zoom?
 Let’s find out!

-Zoom competitor Google Meet is, as you might have guessed, Google’s video conferencing tool.
+Zoom’s competitor is Google Meet, and as you might have guessed, it is Google’s video conferencing tool.
 It is a part of Google Workspace, which you might’ve known formerly as Google Suite.

-You may have already come across Google Meet before when it was using its previous names, Hangouts Meet or Google Hangouts Meet.
+You may have already encountered Google Meet before when it was using its previous names, Hangouts Meet or Google Hangouts Meet.
+If you’re wondering, is Google Meet the same as Zoom?
+Keep reading to find out.

 Pros and Cons of Google Meet